-In 1955, Dr. McKay married Chatham native Beth Reynolds, whom he had met in kindergarten.
-The couple decided to return to their hometown in 1956.
-That same year, Dr. McKay joined the practice of Dr. John Carlyle MacWilliam, which was located at 44 Third Street.
-He remained at this practice until his retirement in 1998.
+After their marriage Dr. and Mrs. McKay decided to return to their hometown in 1956.
+That same year, Dr. McKay joined the medical practice of Dr. John Carlyle MacWilliam, which was located at 44 Third Street.
+He remained at this medical practice until his retirement in 1998.

-In addition to his career as a family practitioner, Dr. McKay also served as the Medical Director of the Kent County Children’s Treatment Centre from 1956 to 1960.
-For a period, Dr. McKay was also the Secretary, and the Chairman of both the Public General Hospital and St. Joseph’s Hospital.
+In addition to his career as a family practitioner Dr. McKay also served as the Medical Director of the Kent County Children’s Treatment Centre from 1956 to 1960.
+Dr. McKay served as the Secretary and the Chief of Staff of both the Public General Hospital and St. Joseph’s Hospital.
 Furthermore, he was the Chairman of the Chatham Board of Education for an eight year period, beginning around 1958.

 In his spare time, Dr. McKay’s interests were: reading, playing bridge, travelling, and music – in particular, jazz.
 Dr. McKay enjoyed nothing more than spending time with his family.
-He had four children, Rob (married to JoAnn Patterson), Ian, Anne (married to Tim Taylor), and Judy (married to Darren Gross), who, as he liked to state, are all “employed and playing taxes.”
-He also had eight grandchildren: Jill, Taylor, Eric, Cam, Andrea, Julia, Sydney, and Matthew.
+He had four children, Rob (married to JoAnn Patterson), Ian, Anne (married to Tim Taylor), and Judy (married to Darren Gross) who as he liked to state are all “employed and paying taxes.”
+Dr. McKay also had eight grandchildren: Jill, Taylor, Eric, Cam, Andrea, Julia, Sydney, and Matthew.

 Dr. McKay passed away on September 19, 2001.

-*Dr. John Carlyle MacWilliam also appears on the Chatham-Kent Physician Tribute website.
+*Dr. John Carlyle MacWilliam and Dr. John Robert Holmes also appear on the Chatham-Kent Physician Tribute website.